kptdev/kpt/site/content/en/guides/consumer/function/_index.md

 ## Next Steps

-- See more examples of functions in the [functions catalog].
 - Get a quickstart on writing functions from the [function producer docs].
 - Find out how to structure a pipeline of functions from the [functions concepts] page.